Universal Tuner 2.3 NEW

 Temperament

-“Just Intonation” will give you “pure” intervals in relation to the selected root note.
-But the further you move away from the root note the stranger the intervals will sound.
+“Just Intonation” will give you "pure" intervals in relation to the selected root note.
+But the further you move away from the root note, the stranger the intervals will sound.

-The other temperaments try to find a compromise between “Equal Temperament” and “Just Intonation”.
+Other temperaments try to find a compromise between “Equal Temperament” and “Just Intonation”.

 Tip: If you are using an open tuning, set the root of the temperament to the root of your open tuning and pick “Just Intonation”.
 Give it a try!